OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 ------------------------------------

 No changes are required to the AeroDyn input files when one turbine is used.
-To minimize the impact of the multiple turbine implementation, the driver currently uses only one AeroDyn input file for all turbines.
+To minimize the impact of the multiple-turbines implementation, the driver currently uses only one AeroDyn input file for all turbines.
 This means that the AeroDyn options are currently the same for all rotors.

 The definition of the blade files and tower inputs needs to be adapted when more than three blades are used and more than one turbine is used.